-Narcotics, commonly referred to as opioids or prescription painkillers, are one of the most addictive substances worldwide.
+Narcotics are defined by the dictionary as drugs that if taken in moderate amounts can dull the senses, relieve pain and induce sleep but in excess can result in coma, stupor or even convulsions.
+The term is used for a wide range of drugs including but not limited to opioids or prescription painkillers.
+These are one of the most addictive substances worldwide.
 From illegal street drugs to legal prescription opioids, narcotics can be found everywhere.
-Although there is medical use for narcotics, they easily can become abused substances.
+Although there is medical use for narcotics, they are also abused by many in large quantities.

 Opioids can be categorized as naturally occurring, semi-synthetic and synthetic.
 Opium is extracted from the plant Papaver somniferum (the opium poppy), and morphine is the primary active component of opium.

-Ingestion of exogenous opioids, those not produced in the body, results in addiction.
+Ingestion of exogenous opioids, implying opioids that are not produced in the body, can lead to an addiction.
 These opioids bind to the same receptors as endogenous opioids.
-Specific opioids isolated from the plant are known as naturally occurring, whereas semi-synthetic opioids are initially derived from plants, and other synthetic chemicals are added.
-The Drug Enforcement Administration classifies opioids as Schedule I, Schedule II or Schedule III, depending on their medical benefit and addictive properties.
+Specific opioids isolated from the plant are known as naturally occurring.
+Whereas semi-synthetic opioids are the ones that are initially derived from plants, and then, mixed with other synthetic chemicals.